atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-security.md

 Regardless of if you create the slave read only warehouse, create a new user group that has read access only.
 You can choose to exclude access to specific tables or columns of data from that new user group.
 In addition you can restrict access to row specific data.
 Row level permissioning allows you to give full access to tables containing sensitive information but restricts which rows and values the person querying can see.
 Depending on the underlying database, it will be slightly different to set row level permissioning.

-A great example for row level permissioning is needed for HIPA compliance would be a hospital’s dataset.
+A great example for row level permissioning is needed for HIPAA compliance would be a hospital’s dataset.
 Each doctor within this hospital has access to their own patients’ records for analysis and review.
 What happens when every doctor has access to every patients medical records?Implementing access controls at the row level based on account/patient ownership, whether that is patient id, patient name, etc will prevent doctors from having the chance to access patient’s personal information they don’t need.
 You can apply this example to other scenarios such as sales teams, customer tracking, etc.

 ### Encrypt Columns

-If you you need to group or aggregate by sensitive data you can create encrypted versions of the data.
+If you need to group or aggregate by sensitive data you can create encrypted versions of the data.
 Then users can create summary tables where things like financial data can be aggregated to a level that is appropriate for different departments to see and analyze.
 These type of decisions will limit what type of analysis can be performed on the data but does ensure that the sensitive data is protected.

 ## How to secure sensitive data on a BI platform